jaeger401/InterviewQuestions/2nd-largest-in-BST/README.md

 On average, find_largest would run in O(log n) time.
 The worst-case run time would be O(n) if the elements were inserted in ascending order.
-Best-case, the results would come back in O(1) time, if the elements had been inserted in descending order.
+Best-case, the results would come back in O(1) time if the elements had been inserted in descending order.

 ###My code (in 13 more minutes)

-It's hard to show an evolving though process in markdown.
+It's hard to show an evolving paper-and-pencil thought process in markdown.
 This is the final state of the implementation at the end of the remaining 13 minutes of this question.

 ```python
 def insert(value, tree_node): # This is the missing insert function from above.
 Assume it's implemented.